Madagascar: Climate

 The combination of southeastern trade winds and northwestern monsoons produces a hot rainy season (November–April) with frequently destructive cyclones, and a relatively cooler dry season (May–October).
-Rain clouds originating over the Indian Ocean discharge much of their moisture over the island's eastern coast; the heavy precipitation supports the area's rainforest ecosystem.
-The central highlands are both drier and cooler while the west is drier still, and a semi-arid climate prevails in the southwest and southern interior of the island.
+Rain clouds originating over the Indian Ocean discharge much of their moisture over the island's Eastern Coast and the heavy precipitation supports the area's rainforest ecosystem.
+The Central Highlands are both drier and cooler.
+The west is drier still, and a semi-arid climate prevails in the island's southwest and southern interior.

 Tropical cyclones cause damage to infrastructure and local economies as well as loss of life.
-In 2004, Cyclone Gafilo became the strongest cyclone ever recorded to hit Madagascar.
-The storm killed 172 people, left 214,260 homeless and caused more than US$250 million in damage.
-In February 2022, Cyclone Batsirai killed 121 people, weeks after Cyclone Ana killed 55 and displaced 130,000 people on the island.
+In March 2004, Cyclone Gafilo became the strongest cyclone ever recorded to hit the country.
+The storm killed 363 people, left 214,260 homeless, and caused more than US$250 million in damage.
+In February 2022, Cyclone Batsirai killed 121 people, weeks after Cyclone Ana killed 55 and displaced 130,000.

-A 2022 analysis found that Madagascar, to adapt to and avert the environmental consequences of climate change, is going to have to spend 15% of its GDP.
+A 2022 analysis found that in order to adapt to and avert the environmental consequences of climate change, Madagascar would have to spend 15% of its GDP.